mbenhaddou/mlops/readme.md

 `prefect deployment build training.py:training -n train-classifier -q ml`

+prefect is responsible for orchestrating the flows.
+There are several flows that can be registered and launched.

+- *training:* the training flow launches a task that will create a first model, track in  on the mlflow server and register it as Production model.
+This flow is launched one time. but can be started manually as needed.
+- *search for better models:*
 ## How to use

 Clone this repo and run the below docker command: